The decarbonisation of heat: everything you need to know

 The RHI offers quarterly cash payments to people who install a carbon-kicking heating system in their homes.
 Payments can continue for up to 7 years.
 The exact amount you’ll get depends on what tech you install and other factors.

-Applications are still open until 31 March 2022, after which the scheme will be replaced by the Clean Heat Grant.
+Applications are still open until 31 March 2022, after which the scheme will be replaced by the Boiler Upgrade Scheme.

 Join OVO on our mission to decarbonise home heating